 Another great solution would be to use a mixture of baking soda and water, creating a paste that can be applied to your mask.

-After your dive, it is important that you are properly clean and store your diving mask.
-This will protect your goggles and that the lens does not get damaged.
+After your dive, it is important that you are properly clean and stored in your diving mask.
+This will protect your goggles so that the lens does not get damaged.

 To clean your mask after a dive, follow these steps.